 The data models in the following API clauses are specified using the following notational conventions:

-1. Data models are expressed as an unordered list of JSON properties [38] with one property defined in each row of the data model table.
+1. Data models are expressed as an unordered list of JSON properties [JSON] with one property defined in each row of the data model table.

-2. The Data type column defines the type of the property, according to JSON notation [38].
+2. The Data type column defines the type of the property, according to JSON notation [JSON].

 4. The Cardinality column defines whether a property is optional or mandatory.
 An array with cardinality 0 indicates that the array property is optional in the data structure.
 An array with cardinality 1 indicates that the property is mandatory in the data structure, even when the array is empty.

-- "C" (Create), "R" (Read) and "U" (Update) refers to the CRUD procedure during which the property is present in the resource type.
-(The Delete operation never takes any input data type.)
+- "C" (Create), "R" (Retrieve) and "U" (Update) refers to the CRUD procedure during which the property is present in the resource type.
+(A Destroy operation never takes any input data type in the body of the request message, nor does it return any response message body.)

 - "RO" signifies a read-only property.
 Only the API provider function is permitted to modify the property value.
-The API invoker can only read the value.
+Any value supplied by the API invoker in the body of a request message is ignored by the API provider function.
+The property may be omitted from request message bodies, even if it is a mandatory property of the data type, i.e., the property is only mandatory in response message bodies.

+- "WO" signifies a write-only property.
+Only the API invoker is permitted to modify the property value.
+The API provider function should not populate this property in the body of any response message returned to the API invoker, even if it is a mandatory property of the data type, i.e., the property is only mandatory in request message bodies.

 - "RW" signifies a read/write property.
 The API provider and API invoker may both modify the property value.

-7.2 Common API data types
+7.3 Common OpenAPI data types

-7.2.1 General
+7.3.1 General